Quantizr/quantizr.github.io/content/posts/is-it-bannable/index.md

 ---
 title: "Secret Waypoints - Are they bannable?"
-summary: This mod follows the general interpretation of Hypixel's rules, and is most likely **not bannable** but as with all mods, it is use at your own risk.
+summary: Dungeon Rooms Mod's Secret Waypoints follows the general interpretation of Hypixel's rules, and is most likely **not bannable**, but as with all mods, it is use at your own risk.
 More details in full post.
 aliases: ["/bannable"]
-weight: 1
+weight: 2
 ---

 ## Overview/TL;DR